 Generally speaking, there are three main categories for tooth replacement solutions: dental bridges, dentures, and dental implants.
 Here are some of the pros and cons for each replacement method.

 Dental bridges are a great option for individuals who are missing a single tooth in separate areas of the mouth.
 As their name suggests, dental bridges use neighboring teeth to create a “bridge” that fills the gaps in your smile.
 The bridge is mounted to the two neighboring teeth and supports a fake tooth to fill in the empty space.

-Pros of Dental Bridges – One of the biggest benefits to choosing a dental bridge is their quick installation process.
-A dental bridge doesn’t require any kind of invasive surgery, and is a great semi-permanent solution you can implement very quickly.
-Dental bridges require almost no recovery time, and have the added benefit of being a more stable long-term solution than dentures.
+Pros of Dental Bridges – One of the biggest benefits to choosing a dental bridge is its quick installation process.
+A dental bridge doesn’t require any kind of invasive surgery and is a great semi-permanent solution you can implement very quickly.
+Dental bridges require almost no recovery time and have the added benefit of being a more stable long-term solution than dentures.
 Dental bridges should not impact your speech or ability to eat.